mahmud035/project-starter/README.md

 ---

-<p>This folder will be a starter for Html, CSS & javascript projects. </p>
+<p>This folder will be a starter for Html, CSS & JavaScript projects. </p>